Willoup78/Mosquitoes_release_mechanism/README.txt

  To read the data, RealTerm (hyperterminal) software is used.
 The above parameters the right serial port need to be enter.
 To find the serial port of the nucleo board, go to Device Manager and find the device.

+ --> pwm_input (.c and .h)
+ The file contains all the functions to be able to read the frequency and the duty cycle of a PWM signal.
+To acheive this, a timer is set up.

+ --> rtc (.c and .h)
+ The file contains all the functions to be able to use the Real Time Clock (RTC).
+ An alarm is set to call a callback everysecond.
+This allows us to measure external signal at a given rate.